Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 Increase the value of your associates in respiratory therapy degree by adding an undergraduate minor that best meets your personal and professional goals.

-Position: Professor of Practice and Program Coordinator, Respiratory Care
+Position: Professor of Practice and Program Director, Respiratory Care

 Did You Know?
 Solly has presented at the local, state, and national levels on topics such as pulmonary function testing, updated spirometry standards, interventional bronchoscopy, disaster medicine, and health care provider burnout.